Skip to main content

 What are the outcomes for Lottery Community Facilities grants?

-Organisations receiving grants are expected to show how their community facility will help the community and:
+Organisations receiving grants are expected to show how their community facility will help the community, while also ensuring that:

 What is the LGB outcomes approach?